Volunteer Resources for Students and Non-Profits

 - These opportunities are organized by non-profit organizations in Ithaca and the surrounding Tompkins County community.

-- They are not organized by the Cornell Public Service Center.
-The Cornell Public Service Center and Cornell University does not in any way exercise any control or authority with respect to these events and do not assume liability resulting from your participation in the event.
+- They are not organized by the Einhorn Center.
+The Einhorn Center and Cornell University does not in any way exercise any control or authority with respect to these events and do not assume liability resulting from your participation in the event.

 - Your decision to volunteer off-campus is voluntary.